 National bargaining between the freight railroads and three union coalitions representing the employees is now in its third year and is at a critical stage, with the parties in mediation and searching for common ground.

-The railroads, represented by the National Carriers’ Conference Committee, have welcomed the involvement of the National Mediation Board, an independent agency that assists labor negotiations in the railroad and airline industries.
+The railroads, represented by the National Carriers’ Conference Committee, have welcomed the involvement of the National Mediation Board, an independent federal agency that assists labor negotiations in the railroad and airline industries.

-The railroads and unions negotiate under the 1926 Railway Labor Act, which includes safeguards to minimize service disruptions because of labor disputes.
+The railroads and unions negotiate under the Railway Labor Act, which includes safeguards to minimize service disruptions because of labor disputes.
 Under the law, collective bargaining agreements remain in force indefinitely until the parties agree to change them.